 2. Dark Urine

-Dark urine is another telltale sign of hep C. With this condition, the kidneys cannot properly process nutrients and fluids, leading to a darker color of urine.
+Dark urine is another telltale sign of hep C. With this condition, the kidneys cannot properly process nutrients and fluids, leading to darker urine.

 3. Clay-Colored Stool

-The normal brown color of your stool is caused by the bile salts released by the liver.
-With an infected liver, less bile salts are produced.
-As a result, the stool will come out looking a bit pale or clay-colored.
+The normal brown stool color is caused by the bile salts released by the liver.
+With an infected liver, fewer bile salts are produced.
+As a result, the stool will come out looking a bit pale or clay-colored, which might mean you have hepatitis C.

 As the liver fails to function well, the effects slowly start to take its toll on the rest of your body…